htcondor/htcondor/docs/overview/contributions-and-acknowledgments.rst

--  The GOZAL Project from the Computer Science Department of the Technion Israel Institute of Technology (`http://www.technion.ac.il/ <http://www.technion.ac.il/>`__), for their enhancements for HTCondor’s High Availability.
+-  The GOZAL Project from the Computer Science Department of the Technion Israel Institute of Technology (`http://www.technion.ac.il/ <http://www.technion.ac.il/>`__), for their enhancements for HTCondor's High Availability.
 The *condor\_had* daemon allows one of multiple machines to function as the central manager for a HTCondor pool.
 Therefore, if an acting central manager fails, another can take its place.